Snuggly and sustainable: 12 of the UK’s best eco friendly slippers

 £46

-Margot slippers from Bohemia Design UK
+Margot slippers by Bohemia design

 Best for the whole family